oracle/python-oracledb/doc/src/user_guide/installation.rst

 1. Install `Python 3 <https://www.python.org/downloads>`__ if it is not already available.

-   Use any version from Python 3.8 through 3.13.
+   Use any version from Python 3.9 through 3.13.

+   Previous versions of python-oracledb supported older Python versions.

 2. Install python-oracledb, for example: